 You can also use the Takkyubin service that will deliver your skis to the hotel/lodge overnight so that you don't have to lug them around on the bus and train.
 Its only $20 or $30 and so convenient.

 Next time I go I am flying in to Tokyo and heading north to Yuzawa in Niigata.
-This is, of course, after visiting my favourite Tokyo spot, Akihabara..... over 9 years ago
+This is, of course, after visiting my favourite Tokyo spot, Akihabara..... almost 12 years ago